HouzuoGuo/laitos/doc/Command-processor.md

 - `.t` - [Read and post tweets](https://github.com/HouzuoGuo/laitos/wiki/%5BApp%5D-Twitter)
 - `.w` - [WolframAlpha](https://github.com/HouzuoGuo/laitos/wiki/%5BApp%5D-WolframAlpha)

-### Use one-time-password in place of password PIN
+### Use one-time-password in place of password
-If you become concerned of eavesdroppers that might maliciously intercept the password PIN, consider using one-time-password in place of password PIN in an app command input.
-Follow these steps:
+If you become concerned of eavesdroppers that might maliciously intercept the password, consider using one-time-password in place of password in an app command input, this technique can be used with any of the passwords defined in `PINAndShortcuts` follow these steps:

+1. Ensure that the password defined in `PINAndShortcuts` contains only lowercase letters, otherwise OTP will not work.
-1. Download and install a two factor authentication code generator, such as [Authy](https://authy.com/) app.
+2. Download and install a two factor authentication code generator, such as [Authy](https://authy.com/) app.
-2. In the app, create a new time-based account, name it "LaitosOTP1", and instead of scanning a QR code, manually enter the password PIN for the secret.
+3. In the app, create a new time-based account, name it "LaitosOTP1", and instead of scanning a QR code, manually enter the password for the secret.
-3. In the app, create another time-based account, name it "LaitosOTP2", and instead of scanning a QR code, manually enter the reversed password PIN for the secret.
+4. In the app, create another time-based account, name it "LaitosOTP2", and instead of scanning a QR code, manually enter the reversed password for the secret.

 Back to laitos, enter an app command this way: `LaitosOTP1LaitosOTP2 .app_identifier ...`.
 Each OTP has 6 digits, put the two OTPs together with no space in between.
-Should a malicious eavesdropper intercept the communication, the eavesdropper will not be able to recover your password PIN.
+Should a malicious eavesdropper intercept the communication, the eavesdropper will not be able to recover your password from the OTPs.

-Enforced by laitos server, an OTP combo may only be used with one app command until the OTP expires, for example, if that OTP 1 is `123123` and OTP 2 is `789789`:
+Enforced by laitos server, a combination of two OTPs may only be used with one app command until the OTPs expire, for example, if that
+OTP 1 is `123123` and OTP 2 is `789789`:
 - User may repeatedly execute app command `123123789789 .s echo hello` arbitrary number of times via any daemon.
-- User may not execute command `123123789789 .s echo hello` and then `123123789789 .s echo hoho`, the first command will succeed but laitos will refuse to execute the second "hoho" command by saying "the TOTP has already been used with a different command".
+- User may not execute command `123123789789 .s echo hello` and then `123123789789 .s echo hi`, the first command will succeed but laitos will refuse to execute the second "echo hi" command by saying "the TOTP has already been used with a different command".

 ### Override output length and timeout restriction
 Prepend the lower case string "plt" and three parameters to an app command, to position (skip) first N characters from the command output, override the output length restriction, and/or override the command execution timeout:

-    .plt <SKIP> <MAX LENGTH> <TIMEOUT SECONDS> PasswordPIN .app_identifier parameter1 parameter 2 parameter 3 ...
+    .plt <SKIP> <MAX LENGTH> <TIMEOUT SECONDS> Password .app_identifier parameter1 parameter 2 parameter 3 ...

 Where:
 - `<SKIP>` is the number of characters to discard from beginning of the result output.